 Know what benefits and skills you bring to the table.
 Read over the job description and envision the concerns and needs of that employer.
 By convincing the interviewer that you can deliver the desired results, you are more likely to get an offer and you increase your leverage when it comes to negotiating the salary you want.

-Be approachable and likeable.
+Be approachable and likable.
 This shows that you’ll fit with the company culture and get along with other employees.
-The best way to make the interviewer confident that you’ll fit in is to be approachable and likeable throughout the interviewing process.
-Whether you’re talking to the interviewer face to face or through a virtual interview, smile.
+The best way to make the interviewer confident that you’ll fit in is to be approachable and likable throughout the interviewing process.
+Whether you’re talking to the interviewer face-to-face or through a virtual interview, smile.